vapor/docs/4.0/docs/sessions.md

 Session drivers are responsible for storing and retrieving session data by identifier.
 You can create custom drivers by conforming to the `SessionDriver` protocol.

+!!! warning
+	The session driver should be configured _before_ adding `app.sessions.middleware` to your application.

 ### In-Memory

 Vapor utilizes in-memory sessions by default.
 In-memory sessions require zero configuration and do not persist between application launches which makes them great for testing.
 To enable in-memory sessions manually, use `.memory`: